yara-sh/cuda-course/04_Gentle_Intro_to_GPUs/README.md

     - General purpose
     - High clock speed
     - Few cores
-    - High cache
+    - High cache  (The caches on the chip are large compared to the GPU, the memory bandwidth from the CPU to the RAM slots slow, takes time.
+So we have big caches on chip to pre-load stuff)
-    - Low Latency
+    - Low Latency (complete as fast as possible)
-    - Low throughput
+    - Low throughput (can't do as much ops per second as GPU)

 ![](assets/gpu.png)
 - GPU: Graphics Processing Unit
-    - Specialized
+    - Specialized    (can accomplice simpler instructions, but faster)
     - Low clock speed
     - Many cores
-    - Low cache
+    - Low cache       (Higher memory bandwidth to access VRAM)
     - High Latency
     - High throughput